Rohit (Ryan) Vartak

 |---|---|

-| Jun 26, 2025 | Excited to share our latest work, ““What’s Up, Doc?”: Analyzing How Users Seek Health Information in Large-Scale Conversational AI Datasets”!
-Now available on arXiv🚀 |
+| Jun 26, 2025 | Our work “What’s Up, Doc?: Analyzing How Users Seek Health Information in Large-Scale Conversational AI Datasets” is now available on arXiv. |